grexai/SpheroidPicker-Image-analysis/README.md

      ./g_s_run.sh <configuration_file.json>
      ```

 Replace `<configuration_file.json>` with the path to your specific configuration file.

+### Results

+Training and segmentation results will be saved to the output directories specified in the configuration file.
+For example:
+- Training output model: `/path/to/your/output/model.h5`
+- Segmentation results: `/path/to/your/results/directory/`

 ## Notes

 - Ensure that all dataset paths are correctly specified in the configuration files before running any scripts.
 - For optimal performance, use a system with an NVIDIA GPU and the appropriate drivers installed.
+- Refer to the Mask R-CNN documentation for additional customization options and advanced usage.